 What to do (and not to do) in a Medical Emergency or Household Accident

-Many people have very different ideas of what to do in certain medical emergencies and even household accidents.
+Many people have very different ideas about what to do in certain medical emergencies and even household accidents.
 The problem with this is some things can increase the chance of permanent or serious injury.

 Seizure – If someone is having a seizure make sure to call 911 and try to roll them on their side.
 Do not try to pry their mouth open or move them, unless they are in an unsafe location.
 If the person suffers from epilepsy, only call 911 if the seizure lasts more than 5 minutes.